Code-Institute-Submissions/JacquesIversen-project1/README.md

 <a href="https://ibb.co/8848FDf"><img src="https://i.ibb.co/DKgK3Dv/Screen-Shot-2022-11-29-at-10-39-21-PM.png" alt="Screen-Shot-2022-11-29-at-10-39-21-PM" border="0"></a>

 A small black-background box with a silver merc (from pexels.com) pushed to the 2/3 side of the frame.
-A red border was added to fight the quite boring theme of black & white.
+A red border was added to both fight the quite boring theme of black & white, bbut also create clear boundaries for in regards to any ADA concerns.
 The text sections sums only the Q3 element of the race.

 # Race Section